tc-functors/docs/src/content/docs/examples/etl.md

 :::

 In this example, we will attempt to build the world's best ETL system.
 Just kidding!
 It's far from it.
+The goal is to introduce you to defining and composing entities without leaking any infrastructure details into it.
+Additionally, this example covers an end-to-end application (fullstack as kids call it).

 We will try to design a simple serverless ETL system that has the following features:

 1. An API to trigger the pipeline asynchronously.